kabosuMy3a/Algorithm/ProgrammingAssignment/README.md

 # Programming Assignment 1

-we are group 2 in section 2 (mon, fri 6)
+We are group 2 in section 2 (mon, fri 6)
 '~'
 '~'
 '~'